Cost of Living Comparison Between Namur and MontrealCost of Living Comparison Between Namur and Montreal

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Namur or Montreal?
+Should I move to Namur or to Montreal?

 If budget matters most, go with Namur.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Montreal makes more sense.
 Both are solid long-term options with distinct trade-offs.